etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Result - the kind of logical comparison operation (e.g., equal, less than, etc).
+* `result` - the kind of logical comparison operation (e.g., equal, less than, etc).
-* Target - the key-value field to be compared.
+* `target` - the key-value field to be compared.
 Either the key's version, create revision, modification revision, or value.
-* Key - the key for the comparison.
+* `key` - the key for the comparison.
-* Target_Union - the user-specified data for the comparison.
+* `target_union` - the user-specified data for the comparison.

 After processing the comparison block, the transaction applies a block of requests.
 A block is a list of `RequestOp` messages: